 Preheat oven to 350

-Quarter the first half of the baguette so that you end up with 4 logs.
+Quarter the baguette so that you end up with 4 logs.
 Brush lightly with olive oil and sprinkle with salt to taste.
 I used pink himalayan salt because I prefer the light flavor.
 Place the bread on a baking sheet and put it in the oven for about 3 minutes.
 You want the bread a little golden brown, with the outsides slightly crispy and the middle still soft.
 You don’t want to toast them too much as they go back into the oven with the figs and cheese

 Wash your figs to get rid of any dirt.
 I quartered mine because I wanted a chunkier bite but you can chop them smaller if you’d like.
 Sprinkle each log of bread with figs. Dollop some chevre on each log then place the baking sheet with the baguette slices, figs and chevre, back into the oven for another couple of minutes.
 You’ll see the cheese start to melt.